robertbraeutigam/scan/README.md

 a logical connection.
 Note however, that one physical connection can tunnel more than one logical connection.

-If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the logical connection.
-If the logical connection is the only one in the physical connection, that needs to be closed instead.
-If not, a close message needs to be sent.
+If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the logical connection with a dedicated "close" message.

+Devices may terminate the TCP connection without closing the logical connection.
+In this case the device is considered "connected" but "offline".
+Devices may become offline in case of network or device errors temporarily, or may become offline intentionally for enery saving purposes.
+Offline devices may reconnect and continue sending messages without additional handshakes.

 The initiating party must not retry opening connections more often than 10 times / minute, but may implement any heuristics to distribute those reconnects inside the minute.